echocomplex/University-Practicum-1/README.md

 # University-Practicum-1
-## You need to write a program to process a dynamic array using C++ class
+## Project goal: write a program to process a dynamic array using C++ class